 Talk of a 'global land grab' calls attention to the prospect of a shift, endorsed by the World Bank (2007), toward more capital-intensive agriculture and increases in average farm sizes in the global south.
-Driven by external agents, such as sovereign wealth funds (Zoomers 2010), 'national capital' (e.g. see Byres 2016), and dramatic as well as more gradual acquisitions (or state-sanctioned expropriations), land grabs intersect with projections about rising demand for protein amidst growing affluence in Asia1 and the prospect of increased demand for biofuels (Vermeulen & Cotula 2010).
+Driven by external agents, including sovereign wealth funds (Zoomers 2010), 'national capital' (e.g. see Byres 2016), and dramatic as well as more gradual land acquisitions (or state-sanctioned expropriations), land grabs intersect with an enduring food system or regime, which is nevertheless characterized by emergent features and forces, including projections about rising demand for protein amidst growing affluence in Asia2 or the changing fortunes of and complex dynamics involved in using agricultural land to produce specific commodities, such as biofuels (Vermeulen and Cotula 2010; also Clapp, Isakson, and Visser 2017).
+In this part of the paper, my aim is to assess the role PA and the data grab are playing within this scene.